Psychological Science: Frequently Asked Questions

 A: Yes!
-Psychology is the 3rd largest major at CMC.
-Many students dual major in Psychology or take advantage of one of psychology’s specialize sequences to enhance their major: Leadership, Legal Studies, or Cognitive Neuroscience.
+Psychological Science is the third or fourth largest major at CMC.
+Many students dual major in Psychological Science with one of the other majors or take advantage of one of psychology’s specialized sequences to enhance their major: Leadership, Legal Studies, or Cognitive Neuroscience.

 Q: Does the major program have a particular focus or emphasis?

-A: Yes, our program emphasizes real-world applications of psychology in business, law, education, and medicine.
-Our goals are to train students to develop their leadership and entrepreneurial skills in terms of developing their own ideas as well as the skills necessary to address these ideas in research and data analysis.
-Psychology is a great major for almost any future career.
+A: Yes, our program emphasizes the real-world applications of psychology in business, law, education, health, and medicine.
+Our goals are to train students to develop t their own ideas as well as the skills necessary to address these ideas in research and data analysis.
+Psychological Science is a great major for almost any future career.

-Q: What do Psychology students do when they graduate?
-What can one do with a BA in Psychology?
+Q: What do Psychological Science students do when they graduate?
+What can one do with a BA in Psychological Science?

-A: CMC students have used their psychology degrees to pursue careers in business in fields such as marketing, human resources, education, and organizational behavior among others.
-We recently surveyed our alumni and discovered that CMC psychology majors follow diverse career paths after graduation.
+A: We recently surveyed our alumni and discovered that CMC Psychological Science majors follow diverse career paths after graduation in fields such as consulting, marketing, human resources, education, and organizational behavior.
 As one might expect, a significant proportion have attended graduate school and now have careers in various areas of psychology (e.g. clinical, social, cognitive) or in neuroscience.
-In fact, almost two-thirds of our graduates have gone on to obtain an advanced degree.
 These degrees include not only the Master’s or Ph.D. in psychology, but also degrees in law and medicine, as well as education, social work, business, and the arts.

-Q: I’m interested in majoring in Psychology; which courses should I take first?
+Q: I’m interested in majoring in Psychological Science; which courses should I take first?

-A: The gateway course to the Psychology major is Introduction to Psychology (PSY30), preferably taken sometime during your first three semesters, although you could start with any lower-division course.
-Once you complete PSY30, you can take more specialized and 100-level courses.
+A: The gateway course to the Psychological Science major is Introduction to Psychology (PSYC030 CM), preferably taken sometime during your first three semesters, although you could start with any lower-division psychology course.
+Once you complete an initial lower-level course, you can take more specialized and upper-level courses.
 CMC participates in a consortium with Scripps, Pomona, Harvey Mudd, and Pitzer Colleges.
 This consortium offers a broad range of psychology courses available to students.
 Some advanced courses (numbered over 100) may require other pre-requisites such as Research Methods or Statistics.

 Q: Can I get departmental credit for AP Psychology?

-A: Yes, a 5 on the Psychology AP test will allow students to count the AP score as an equivalent to Introduction to Psychology (CM PSY30) and enroll in more specialized courses.
-However, we’ve found that students may still want to take PSY30, even if they do have AP credit, as an orientation to the Psychology Department at CMC.
+A: While CMC does not award academic credit for the AP exam in psychology, students who earn a score of 5 on the exam may replace PSYC030 CM in the major with another, more specialized lower-level psychology course.
+However, we’ve found that students may still want to take PSYC030 CM, even if they do have the AP score, as an orientation to the Psychological Science Department at CMC.

 Q: How can I get involved in research in psychology?

-A: Every faculty member in psychology has an active research laboratory and most are looking for dedicated, hard-working students who want to be involved in research.
+A: Every faculty member in Psychological Science has an active research laboratory and most are looking for dedicated, hard-working students who want to be involved in research.
 The best advice is to get to know our wonderful faculty, learn what they are doing, and ask if you can work with them on research.
+You can always start this process by taking an initial course with a faculty member you might be interested in working with independently.
+We also allow students to take directed research courses (PSYC197A CM or PSYC197B CM) where the student can receive academic credit for working in a psychology faculty member’s lab.

-Q: Can I be a Psychology major and study abroad during my junior year?
+Q: Can I be a Psychological Science major and participate in an off-campus study program?
 If so, how can I best structure my schedule of psychology courses?

-A: Many psychology majors participate in the study abroad program and our DC program.
-All students are expected to complete Statistics and Research Methods with Research Practicum by the end of their junior year.
-So, if you are planning a semester or year off-campus, be sure to plan ahead and take Statistics in the Fall of your sophomore year and Research Methods and Practicum in the spring of sophomore year.
+A: Many Psychological Science majors participate in off-campus study programs like study abroad program and our Washington DC Internship program.
+All students are expected to complete Statistics and Research Methods with Research Practicum by the end of their junior year, and Statistics must be completed a semester before you enroll in Research Methods with the Research Practicum If you are planning a semester or year off-campus, be sure to plan ahead and complete these requirements before your senior year begins.
+Often, this means taking Statistics in the sophomore year and Research Methods and Practicum in the following semester on campus.

 Q: I’m not sure whether I want to do a one- or two-semester senior thesis project.
 What’s the difference?